 the default EDCA parameter values found in Table 9-155 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false or the STA is a non-sensor STA) otherwise.

-update the dot11MUEDCATable [#15439]to respective values that correspond to fields in the MU EDCA Parameter Set element included in the per-STA profile, with the Link ID corresponding to the AP with which the STA is associated, carried in the Priority Access Multi-Link element contained in an EPCS Priority Access Enable Request or an EPCS Priority Access Enable Response frame sent by an AP affiliated with the EPCS AP MLD, if the corresponding Per-STA Profile is present and contains an MU EDCA Parameter Set element.
+update the dot11MUEDCATable [#15439]as soon as practical in implementation to respective values that correspond to fields in the MU EDCA Parameter Set element included in the per-STA profile, with the Link ID corresponding to the AP with which the STA is associated, carried in the Priority Access Multi-Link element contained in an EPCS Priority Access Enable Request or an EPCS Priority Access Enable Response frame sent by an AP affiliated with the EPCS AP MLD, if the corresponding Per-STA Profile is present and contains an MU EDCA Parameter Set element.

 While EPCS priority access is enabled, the STA affiliated with an EPCS non-AP MLD shall

-[#16273]use the latest EDCA parameter set [#15438] , included in the per-STA profile, with the Link ID corresponding to the AP which the STA is associated with, carried in the Priority Access Multi-Link element contained in an EPCS Priority Access Enable Request or an EPCS Priority Access Enable Response frame sent by an AP affiliated with the EPCS AP MLD, if the Per-STA Profile corresponding to the AP with which the STA is associated is included in the Priority Access Multi-Link element, and
+[#16273]follow the contention-based channel-access procedures defined in 10.2.3.2 (HCF contention based channel access (EDCA)) using the EDCA parameter set [#15438] stored in the dot11EDCATable as described earlier in this sub-clause, , and

-ignore the part of the procedures defined in 10.2.3.2 (HCF contention based channel access (EDCA)) that concerns the update of the EDCA parameters [#16273]and the part of the procedures defined in 26.2.7 (EDCA operation using MU EDCA parameters) that concerns the update of the MU EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames
+ignore the part of the procedures defined in 10.2.3.2 (HCF contention based channel access (EDCA)) that concerns the update of the EDCA parameters [#16273]that are sent by the corresponding AP in its Beacon and Probe Response frames

-[#16274]follow the rules defined in 26.2.7 (EDCA operation using MU EDCA parameters) [#15439], except that

-[#15437]update the dot11MUEDCATable to respective values that correspond to fields in the MU EDCA Parameter Set element included in the per-STA profile, with the Link ID corresponding to the AP with which the STA is associated, carried in the Priority Access Multi-Link element, if the corresponding per-STA profile is carried in the Priority Access Multi-Link element contained in an EPCS Priority Access Enable Request or an EPCS Priority Access Enable Response frame sent by an AP affiliated with the EPCS AP MLD, if the corresponding Per-STA Profile is present and contains an MU EDCA Parameter Set element.
+[#16274]if the per-STA profile of the Priority Access Multi-Link element is present in the EPCS Priority Access Enable Request or the EPCS Priority Access Enable Response frame received by a STA affiliated with the EPCS non-AP MLD and the per-STA profile contains an MU EDCA Parameter Set element:

+follow the rules defined in 26.2.7 (EDCA operation using MU EDCA parameters) [#15439]using the MU EDCA parameters stored in the dot11MUEDCATable as described earlier in this clause, except that

-if the MUEDCATimer[AC] of the STA reaches 0, either by counting down or due to a reset following the reception of an MU EDCA Reset frame, the STA affiliated with EPCS non-AP MLD shall update CWmin[AC], CWmax[AC], and AIFSN[AC] to the values (#15439)[#16274] that are contained in the EDCA Parameters Set element included in the per-STA profile, with the Link ID corresponding to the AP which the STA is associated with, carried in the Priority Access Multi-Link element, if the corresponding per-STA profile is contained in an EPCS Priority Access Enable Request or an EPCS Priority Access Response frame sent by the AP affiliated with the EPCS AP MLD and the Per-STA Profile contains an EDCA Parameter Set element.
+[#15437]if the MUEDCATimer[AC] of the STA reaches 0, either by counting down or due to a reset following the reception of an MU EDCA Reset frame, the STA affiliated with EPCS non-AP MLD shall update CWmin[AC], CWmax[AC], and AIFSN[AC] to the values (#15439)stored in the dot11EDCATable as described earlier in this sub-clause

+[#16274]ignore the part of the procedures defined in 26.2.7 (EDCA operation using MU EDCA parameters) that concerns the update of the MU EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames.

 …